 How to cook apple pumpkin butter

 I turned to the Instant Pot to make one our family favorites, apple butter.
-My grandma used to cook her apple butter in a copper kettle with a penny added to keep the fruit from sticking to the pot as she stirred and stirred, concentrating the apples.
+My grandma used to cook her apple butter in a copper kettle with a silver dollar added to keep the fruit from sticking to the pot as she stirred and stirred, concentrating the apples.
 With peeling the apples and cooking at a low temperature, her recipe took hours, mine’s ready in minutes.

 I tweaked the recipe to save time and increase the healthy factor.
 Did you know an unpeeled apple gives you fifty percent more phytonutrients than a peeled one?
 I left the peel on.
 This recipe is sugar free because I wanted the apple flavor to shine.
 If the apples you use are tart, up to ½-cup honey, maple syrup or brown or white sugar may be added.
 Apple Pumpkin Butter can be stored in the fridge for up to a month.
 These jars are perfect to keep things neat, clean and cute.

 The benefits of pumpkin

 It used to be a seasonal pie.
 Now pumpkin is everywhere.
 Pumpkin is good for your digestion, skin, eyes, and blood pressure.
 Beta carotene is responsible for the orange color and pumpkin is one of the richest sources of this powerful cell protector.
 So I added a can of pumpkin puree to the now apple pumpkin butter which falls in to the Recipe Redux challenge to feature pumpkin.
 Check out how my creative fellow food bloggers are using pumpkin.

 What are the best apples for cooking?